-Timing is also another important thing to take into consideration when hosting a game night.
+Timing is also another important aspect to take into consideration when hosting a game night.
 Check out this article on how long should a game night last if you are unsure about this subject.

 When you have a solid grasp on the amount of people you are inviting and the timeframe for your game night, you can now start thinking about which games to play!

 Board games are my favorite type of games.
 I’ll list some of my favorites here, but keep in mind, the possibilities are endless!
-To see all of the Game Night Gods’ favorite games to play for game night, take a look at our article on the best game night games.

-Here are some of the most classic games that most people enjoy and that I recommend playing at any and all game nights:
+We won’t go over every single board game we love to play for game night, but here are some of the most classic games that most people enjoy and that I recommend playing at any and all game nights:

 TICKET TO RIDE